 There are also unique perks with each card, which can help boost your points balance.

-And with the AMEX Blue Business Plus card, you’ll earn 2 AMEX Membership Rewards points per $1 spent on all purchases, on up to $50,000 spent each calendar year.
+And with the AMEX Blue Business Plus card, you’ll earn 2 AMEX Membership Rewards points per $1 spent on all purchases, on up to $50,000 spent each calendar year (then 1X thereafter).
 It doesn’t get much simpler than that.
 And those points can really add up!

 American Express Membership Rewards points are valuable because you can transfer them to 20 airline and hotel partners.
 But I don’t recommend cashing them in for statement credits or merchandise, because you’ll get less than 1 cent per point that way.